AnyChart/docs.anychart.com/Maps/Visualisation.md

 ## Coloring the Map regions

-There are three slightly different situations when you might need to adjust colors for the map without colorScale (read about colorScale [here](../Map_Scales)).
+There are three slightly different situations when you might need to adjust colors for the map without colorScale (read about colorScale in the [Scales article](Scales)).
 First is when you've got a simple uncolored Map and you don't want or don't need to use a colorScale; second is when you want to set the colors for highlighting an only point (region) or a series; in the third case you might want to define colors for the selected regions.

 Let's consider those situations.